 The workplace of today has undergone a number of drastic changes over the past 10 years.
 Recently, there has been a revamped focus on employee wellness and satisfaction.
 Nowadays, business employers are enthusiastically finding new ways to attract and retain some of the best talent in their industries.

 According to Forbes, “employees who enjoy and like the environments they are a part of end up being more engaged, productive, happy and healthy”.
 As a result, corporate offices are investing much more thought and creativity into giving their staff a work environment they can love.

 As more companies are realizing the productivity value of a staff-focused office culture, modern design trends have evolved.
 They now aim to inspire calm, focused and creative energy – making the modern work experience one to enjoy.

 BIOPHILIC OFFICE DESIGNS:

 A biophilic office design attempts to capture the comfort of the outdoors within the otherwise stressful work environment.
 We are seeing mindfulness, well-being and staff retention become strong priorities for many companies.
 From this, implementing a biophilic office design has statistically proven to increase staff productivity, creativity and morale.

 ACTIVITY BASED WORKING:

 Activity Based Working is unique business strategy that provides office staff with a choice in how they like to work.
 Instead of the traditional “fixed desk” framework that many companies are familiar with, this approach encourages people to select a working space that will best enable their comfort and productivity.

 Featuring a combination of open, private, team and breakout spaces, designers are getting creative.
 They are making cozy little nooks and workspaces out of otherwise vacant areas around the office.
 For example, modern office spaces are filling their corridors, nooks and crannies with beanbags and/or sofas for a fresh environment to work from.

-Since modern office spaces have started featuring domestic-style interiors, staff members report feeling much more comfortable and focused throughout the workday.
+Since modern office buildings have started featuring domestic-style interiors, staff members report feeling much more comfortable and focused throughout the workday.
+They are also incorporating an array of collaborative space ideas to encourage creativity and communication.
 In turn, employee turnaround rates have decreased significantly with a positive impact on company culture and morale.

 HEATH & WELLNESS IN OFFICE DESIGN: